 Important: Please be aware that deleting a custom field will also delete any data already stored in that field for all of the subscribers on your list.

-Viewing and editing custom field data
+Viewing and editing custom fields

 Now that your custom fields are set up, you can start populating them with data.
 There are two ways you can do this: